 Fill Out the Mail In Rebate

 After you've purchased the product you'll need to fill out the mail-in rebate.
-You'll need to provide your name, mailing address, and sometimes phone number and email address.
+This usually involves providing your name, mailing address, and sometimes phone number and email address.

 Be sure to look over the rebate form and provide any other information they ask for.
-If you leave anything blank in the mail in rebate form then they will use that as an excuse to trash it.
+If you leave anything blank, they'll use that as an excuse to trash it.

 Make Sure You Have Everything In Your Envelope